tangentyh/notes-of-tan/docs/backend/java/javaUtils.md

      implements Map<K,V>
      ```
      - should have been replaced by default methods, but only new methods have default implementation
-     - extends the abstract class and simultaneously implement the interface — only make a difference to clarity and reflection
      - `AbstractMap.SimpleEntry`, `AbstractMap.SimpleImmutableEntry`
        ```java
        public static class AbstractMap.SimpleEntry<K,V> extends Object